DiminutiveFox/portable-ambilight/README.md

 - glue everything together
 - put suction cups into the holes
 - cut and solder LED strip accordingly to the picture below
-- install micropython on your dev board
-- download code for ESP, specify parameters of your setup and flash the board
+- setup your ESP (useful commands can be found in HandyEsptoolCommands file) and run esp_main.main()
 - specify parameters of your setup in main.py file and run it
 - put it on the back on your laptop
 - enjoy!